Nephrolepis aka Boston Fern

 Boston Fern, Gretnae, Jesters Crown Fern, Lemon Button Fern, Fishbone Fern

-How to care for Boston Fern
+How difficult is it to take care of Boston Fern

 If you're looking for a plant that offers a moderate level of challenge, Boston Fern is a great choice to test your gardening skills.